 ‘The book is an exquisite reflection of 4AD itself – extravagant, atmospheric, and rich in texture and timbre’ PITCHFORK

-‘Facing The Other Way represents one of the greatest stories to emerge from rock and roll’s modern history’ DROWNED IN SOUND
+‘One of the greatest stories to emerge from rock and roll’s modern history’ DROWNED IN SOUND

 © 2014 Martin Aston